Jakob256/PurplePanda/README.md

 ```
 cd src
-g++ UCI_wrapper.cpp -o PurplePanda12.exe -march=native -O3
+g++ UCI_wrapper.cpp -o PurplePanda.exe -march=native -O3
 ```

-Alternatively, copy the Engine exe you like to play from the folder EngineVersion.
-Additionally, you might have to copy the two provided dll files also to the same location as the engine.
+Alternatively, find the executables under "Releases".
+You will have to copy the two provided dll files also to the same location as the engine.

 ## Vesion 12: Score vs V11 58% (Elo +56)